Cray-HPE/docs-csm/troubleshooting/cmsdev_tests.md

 #### Retry behavior

-When `--retry` is specified, tests will retry on failure with increasing sleep intervals:
+When `--retry` is specified, tests will retry on failure after waiting for an interval of time.

-* Initial retry: 5 seconds
+* After the first failure, the initial retry interval is 5 seconds
-* Each subsequent retry: Previous interval + 5 seconds (max: timeout/6)
+* Each subsequent interval is 5 seconds longer than the previous interval
+* The interval is capped at a maximum of 1/6 of the test timeout value
+* The test timeout is the time after which the test will no longer retry on failure.
+This value varies for the different services.
+    * For BOS, CFS, console services, iPXE/TFTP, and VCS, the timeout is 300 seconds
-* timeout: Service-specific maximum timeout (default: 120 seconds, BOS/CFS/Conman/iPXE/TFTP/VCS: 300 seconds)
+    * Otherwise, the timeout is 120 seconds

 ### Output control options